ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - {{deterministic-encryption}} for deterministic mode security considerations
 - {{ipcrypt-nd}} and {{ipcrypt-ndx}} for non-deterministic mode security considerations

+The ipcrypt constructions focus solely on confidentiality and do not provide integrity.
+This means that IP addresses in an ordered sequence can be partially removed, duplicated, reordered, or blindly altered by an active adversary.

+Applications that require sequences of encrypted IP addresses that cannot be modified must apply an authentication scheme over the entire sequence, such as a HMAC construction or a keyed hash function, or a public key signature.

+This is outside the scope of this specification, but implementers should be aware that additional authentication mechanisms are required if protection against active adversaries is needed.

 ### Deterministic Mode Security